 Summer School at U Copenhagen

 Behavioral economics attempts to make economics a more relevant and powerful science of human behavior by integrating insights from psychology and the social sciences into economics.
-Experimental economics adapts methods developed in the natural sciences to study economic behavior.
-Experiments are valuable in testing to what extent the integration of insights from other disciplines into economics is necessary and fruitful.
+Experimental economics is valuable in testing to what extent the integration of insights from other disciplines into economics is necessary and fruitful.

-Behavioral and Experimental Economics is a vibrant field of research and sheds new light on many old and important issues in economics.
-The field has received wide recognition in recent years, and the field is rapidly growing.
+Behavioral and Experimental Economics is a vibrant field of research in economics and sheds new light on many old and important issues in economics.
+The field has received wide recognition in recent years, for example by the award of several Nobel Prizes.
+The field is rapidly growing.
 This course can therefore not provide a comprehensive overview but concentrates on selected topics instead.